Burgundy country. Burgundy wines

 Dijon has been the capital of the Dukes of Burgundy.
 Today a relatively modest city compared to Paris, it was competing with her in the 14th century.
 It's rich legacy make it a very pleasant town to visit.
 Especially noteworthy are the elegant mansions of the Dukes of Burgundy and other distinguished owners.
 Called hotels particuliers, these impressive houses are built on a grand scale with splendid facades.
 Visitors enjoy taking a stroll back in time through the old streets of Dijon and admiring the sights-from the Ducal Palace to the Fine Arts Museum and the medieval churches.

 With 22 of the region’s 23 red Grand Crus, including Corton, Chambolle-Musigny, Fixin, Gevrey-Chambertin, the Cote de Nuits forms the northern half of Burgundy’s vineyard.
-It is a 20km strip running south from Dijon to Nuits St Georges.
+It is a 20km strip running south from Dijon to Nuits-Saint-Georges.

 The city of Dijon is the capital of Burgundy